sap-tutorials/Tutorials/tutorials/s4sdkjs-getting-started/s4sdkjs-getting-started.md

 cd <path/to/your/project>
 ```

-### Alternative
+[OPTION END]

+[OPTION BEGIN [JavaScript]]

 If you cannot or do not want to use `TypeScript`, you can also checkout the `JavaScript` version.
-The tutorial will be based on `TypeScript`, but is easily applicable to `JavaScript`.
+Personally, we recommend using `TypeScript` for most use cases and write our code with this in mind, but all tutorials can be done in plain `JavaScript` as well.
 The main differences you will notice are the type annotations and module definitions - ES6 modules in the `TypeScript` version vs. `commonJS` modules in the `JavaScript` version.
+To migrate a `TypeScript` file to `JavaScript`, you only need to change the file extension from `.ts` to `.js`, remove all type annotations and change the `import`s and `export`s.

+To create an `express.js` application that already contains all the files and configuration you need to use the SAP Cloud SDK for JavaScript, simply clone our JavaScript scaffolding application as follows.

 ```Shell
 # clone the JavaScript version of the scaffolding above
 git clone --single-branch --branch scaffolding-js --origin scaffold https://github.com/SAP/cloud-s4-sdk-examples.git <path/to/your/project>
 ```

+[OPTION END]

 [DONE]
 [ACCORDION-END]